ipod825/vim-netranger/README.md

 ### Remote storage
 1. Run `NETRemoteList` command to open a `vim-netranger` buffer showing all configured remote storage.
 2. If `rclone` is not in your `PATH`, on first time running `NETRemoteList`.
 It will be automatically downloaded and installed.
-3. Remote files are downloaded on demand and cached in `g:NETRRootDir/cache`.
+3. Remote files are downloaded on demand and cached in `g:NETRRootDir/remote`.
 Other than that, it's just like browsing local files.
-__Note__ Remote reading is done now.
-Writing is still in progress.
+4. Run `NETRemotePull` to sync the current directory to be the same as the remote directory.
+Use this command when remote directory is modified elsewhere.
+5. Netranger does not provide `NETRemotePush` command.
+When any file in a remote directory is modified.
+You must reenter that directory to sync remote content to be the same as the local content.

+__Note__ Remote functions hasn't been fully tested.
+Use it with caution.

 ## Customization
 ### Key mappings: